matlechem/Intermountain-Recreation/README.md

-# IntermountainOutfitters
+# Intermountain Recreation
-repo for intermountain outfitters website
+Repo for the Intermountain Recreation website